SalesforceDevelopersJapan/jp-cc-se/packages/OCIInventoryRegistration/README.md

 ## Add this component to page
 You can add this component named "OCI Inventory Registration Component" to any page and you can also use custom label named "{!$Label.OCI_INV_REG_InventoryRegistration}".

+> [!WARNING]
+> You need assing the page to Inventory application whrn you activate the page.

 ![](images/setting.png)